Yuka Sakazaki

 Yuka Sakazaki (坂崎 ユカ, Sakazaki Yuka) is a Japanese professional wrestler.
-She is signed to Tokyo Joshi Pro Wrestling, where she is a record-tying three-time Princess of Princess Champion, a three-time Princess Tag Team Champion, and is also signed to All Elite Wrestling (AEW).
+She is signed to All Elite Wrestling (AEW).
+She is known for her tenure with Tokyo Joshi Pro Wrestling, where she is a three-time Princess of Princess Champion, and a record-tying four-time Princess Tag Team Champion.

 Early life

 She attended a training school with aspirations for comedy.
 She later switched to wrestling.

 Professional wrestling career

-Tokyo Joshi Pro (2013–present)
+Tokyo Joshi Pro-Wrestling (2013–2023)

-Sakazaki made her professional wrestling debut for Tokyo Joshi Pro Wrestling, winning a tag team match on December 1, 2013.
+Sakazaki made her professional wrestling debut for Tokyo Joshi Pro-Wrestling (TJPW), winning a tag team match on December 1, 2013.

 In the summer of 2014, Sakazaki participated in the first Tokyo Princess Cup, defeating Kanna in the first round before losing to eventual champion Nonoko in the semifinals.

 On June 4, 2017, Sakazaki defeated Yuu to become the Tokyo Princess of Princess Champion for the first time.
 On August 26, at Brand New Wrestling ~ The Beginning Of A New Era, Sakazaki lost the title in her first defense against Reika Saiki, ending her reign at 83 days.
 Throughout September and October, Sakazaki and her tag team partner Shoko Nakajima participated in a tournament to crown the first Tokyo Princess Tag Team Champions.
 The two won their first round and semifinal matches in the tournament and eventually defeated Maho Kurone and Rika Tatsumi in the finals to win the tag titles.
 On February 3, 2018, Sakazaki and Nakajima lost the tag titles to Neo Biishiki-gun (Azusa Christie and Sakisama).
 Later that year, Sakazaki again competed in the Tokyo Princess Cup, winning her first three matchups before losing to Yuu in the finals.
 On August 4, Sakazaki teamed with Mizuki (under the name Magical Sugar Rabbits) in the one-day Yeah!
 Metcha Tag Tournament, which they won by defeating Hyper Misao and Nakajima, the latter of whom Sakazaki won the Tokyo Princess Tag Team Championship with.
 Three weeks later, Sakazaki and Mizuki defeated Maki Itoh and Reika Saiki to win the vacant tag titles, marking Sakazaki's second reign as champion.
 The two held the title for ten months until they were defeated by Neo Biishiki-gun.